[Moderate revision–posted 5/22/23 (replaces 5/20/21 edition)]

 Texas Tech University has established the Institutional Review Board for the Protection of Human Subjects (IRB) to serve as the institutional review board required by 45 CFR 46.

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Chair of the IRB, the Manager of the Human Research Protection Program (HRPP), and the Associate Vice President for Research Integrity with substantive revisions presented to the Senior Vice President for Research and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Chair of the IRB, the Director of the Human Research Protection Program (HRPP), and the Associate Vice President for Research Integrity with substantive revisions presented to the Vice President for Research & Innovation and the Provost and Senior Vice President.

 The IRB operates according to its own set of policies and procedures, available from the HRPP office and website, http://www.hrpp.ttu.edu.
 At TTU, all research involving human subjects is to be reviewed by the IRB.